Vittoria Belvedere

-Vittoria Belvedere (born 17 January 1972) is an Italian actress from Vibo Valentia in Calabria, southern Italy.
+Vittoria Belvedere (born 17 January 1972) is an Italian actress.
 She has appeared in several films but most of her work is television based.

 Career

 In 1992, she made her debut in the film In camera mia, directed by Luciano Martino.
 In 1993, she appeared in the mini-series Delitti privati, directed by Sergio Martino.

 She played Julia the Elder in the Anglo-Italian mini series Imperium: Augustus.

 She hosted the 2003 edition of Sanremo Festival with Pippo Baudo and Manuela Arcuri.

 In 2006, she starred in 10 episodes of the Italian romantic drama series Nati ieri.

 Personal life

 She is married to Vasco Valerio, an executive TV producer and has three children.